Wall Street & The Options Market

 Q: HOW MUCH OF AN IMPEDIMENT IS THE REGULATORY ENVIRONMENT?

 - "In the options world, regulation makes or breaks you," said Richard Repetto, Partner, Sandler O'Neill & Partners.
 "It has made deals and undone them.
-The best exchange management teams are the ones that are very active and knowledgeable on the regulatory front....The Penny Pilot is a good example of the interaction between the regulator and the industry.
+The best exchange management teams are the ones that are very active and knowledgeable on the regulatory front....The Penny Pilot is a good example of the interaction between regulation and the industry.
 It seems that the SEC did a fairly good job with the penny pilot in terms of being reasonable and taking input from the industry."

 Q: IS THERE ROOM FOR NASDAQ IN THE OPTIONS MARKET?